SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-ASTVisitors.md

 ```

-### Searching in variables nodes
+### Searching in Variables Nodes

-Let us define a little test
+Let us define a little test to guide us.

 ```
 SearchVisitorTest >> testTokenInVariable
 	| tree visitor |

 	tree := OCParser parseMethod: 'one
 | pharoVar |
 pharoVar := 0.
 pharoVar := pharoVar + 1.
 ^ pharoVar'.

 	visitor := SearchVisitor new.
 	visitor token: 'pharo'.
 	visitor visit: tree.
 	self assert: visitor matchedNodeNames first equals: 'pharoVar'
 ```

+### Visit Variables

-Implement the visit methods for variable nodes.
+We implement the visit methods for variable nodes.
 A variable node matches the search if its name begins with the searched token.

 ```language=smalltalk